Saturday, January 12, 2019

 "Jesus, I love you like a brother."

-Now we begin to see what is going on here.
-Jesus was asking for an expression of loyalty to accompany Peter’s expression of affection.
+Jesus was asking for an expression of loyalty to accompany Peter's expression of affection.

-In verses 15 and 16, Jesus asked the same question.
-In verse 17, Jesus matched Peter’s word for love in His question.
-In each verse, Jesus commanded an action (Greek imperative) as an expression of love.
+In verse 17, Jesus matched Peter's word for love in His question.

-MY take away.
-It is not sufficient to simply SAY I love Jesus.
+My takeaway: It is not sufficient to simply SAY I love Jesus.
 My love for Him is expressed when I do what He says to do in His word.

-What is He teaching me in His word through personal devotion, Sunday school, discipleship and worship?
+What is He teaching me in His word through personal devotion, Sunday school, discipleship, and worship?

 No comments: